isaacjermaine/6130COMPCloud/v0.1/README.txt

 to stop and delete the containers.
 This will remove the database completely, so next time the containers are run, everything will start fresh.

+# Testing
+## Get players
+When loading the initial page, players should be collected from the back end, showing up in the dropdown box.

+## Submit response
+To test the code submission and voucher return, enter the following details:

+Name: Cid
+Email: cid@gmail.com
+Address: 123 short road
+Favourite player: Po Tato
+Code: ABCDE12345

+Upon clicking submit, the data should be checked, and the voucher code "VOUCH1" should be displayed on the new page.

 # Miscellanious

 //new